 There are also many great stopping off points on the way, but before you get to see them you’ll first need to rent a car.
-Head for Girona or Barcelona and you’ll have a wide choice of companies to choose, from the big names like Hertz and Avis to smaller local ones.
+Head to Girona or Barcelona and you’ll have a wide choice of companies to choose, from the big names like Hertz and Avis to smaller local ones.

 Wherever you do hire a car from there are a couple of important things to consider.
 The first is whether you want to buy the fuel that’s supplied with the car, in which case you can return it empty, or if you want to return the car with a full tank.
 The second is to ensure that you’ve arranged excess insurance which could save you from a big bill if any damage occurs to the car while you’re renting it.

 So when that’s all sorted it’s time to hit the road, and your first destination should be Girona, in Costa Brava and up the coast from Barcelona.
 Nearby you’ll find the spectacular 100m high Salt de Sallent waterfall and you can climb even higher for an aerial view.

 Next, head for the Parc del Laberint d’Horta in Barcelona.
 Designed in 1792, it’s the city’s oldest garden and covers 135 acres with mazes, secret corners, and unspoiled woodland to create an oasis of calm.

 Heading northwest from Barcelona on your way to Zaragoza make sure to stop off at the waterfalls and activity center of Aventuratoursalou where you can enjoy kayaking, scuba diving, and even canyoning.
 Afterward, Zaragoza makes a perfect stopping-off point for the night.